 The basics of SSL

-If you need an SSL certificate, the next step is to learn more about the different types available.
+If you need a certificate, the next step is to learn more about the different types available.
 And when you’re ready to secure your website, check out the SSL Certificates available from GoDaddy.

-Learn more about using SSL certificates in your website or blog:
+Learn more about using those certificates in your website or blog:

 - WordPress + SSL: Easier than ever with GoDaddy’s WordPress Hosting

 - Web security checklist: do you need an SSL Certificate?

 - 10 tips on how to secure a website

 - How to install an SSL on Apache for CentOS or Fedora